mkmacd/terraform-beginner-bootcamp-2023/journal/week1.md

 ### Rebasing Commits

 Run `git rebase -i main`
-This brings up an editor that allows
+This brings up an editor that allows you to move around commits and put them in a different order (assuming no merge conflicts will arise)

+First  env var git_editor
+Then .git/config in your repository
+Then ~/.gitconfig
+Then /etc/gitconfig
+Then VIM (if using git bash)

+#### Key Git Merge Commands

+-